vimeo/omnipay-vindicia/CONTRIBUTING.md

 * Ensure your code is nicely formatted in the [PSR-2](https://github.com/php-fig/fig-standards/blob/master/accepted/PSR-2-coding-style-guide.md) style and that all tests pass.
 * Send the pull request.
 * Check that the Travis CI build passed.
 If not, rinse and repeat. **Note:** This repo uses [Psalm](https://github.com/vimeo/psalm) to statically analyze all the code.
 Psalm runs on all the builds for PHP 5.5+.
-To install and run Psalm locally:
+To install Psalm and run the full test suite locally:

  ```
  export COMPOSER=composer-psalm.json
  php composer.phar install
- make psalm
+ make with_psalm
  ```